semgrep/semgrep-docs/docs/semgrep-supply-chain/overview.md

 ## License compliance

-The [license compliance](/semgrep-supply-chain/license-compliance) feature ensures that you're only open source packages whose licensing meets your organization's requirements.
+The [license compliance](/semgrep-supply-chain/license-compliance) feature ensures that you're only using open source packages whose licensing meets your organization's requirements.

 ## Next steps